 Q: Do I need my own professional malpractice insurance?

 A: No. Associated faculty are covered under Baylor University's insurance for malpractice.

 Q: I am not a current Clinical Education Instructor / Site for Baylor DPT.
 Is that a problem?

-A: We do not require our associate faculty to be Clinical Education faculty with the program.
+A: We do not require our associated faculty to be Clinical Education faculty with the program.
 However, we strongly encourage you to consider becoming a clinical education faculty to fully share in the educational journey of the Baylor DPT student.
 Both students and the program value the partnership we can achieve with you along the entire DPT educational journey.
 To request to be a Clinical Educational Site / Faculty, please visit this link.(Page coming soon)

 Q: Where will I stay?

-A: As an associate faculty member, the Program will book and pay for your hotel room directly via a master bill.
+A: As an associated faculty member, the Program will book and pay for your hotel room directly via a master bill.
 You will need to provide a credit card at check-in for any incidental charges to your room (i.e., room service, dining/bar, etc.).